Touchdown (mascot): Touchdown I

-The next week, the football team took a trip to Atlantic City before the big Thanksgiving game against the University of Pennsylvania.
+The next week, the football team took a trip to Atlantic City, New Jersey before the big Thanksgiving game against the University of Pennsylvania in Philadelphia.
 At this point in the season, Touchdown had begun go into hibernation and was less vivacious than he was earlier in the season.

-When Touchdown was woken to pose for pictures with the football team on a boardwalk at Atlantic City, he instead ran into the nearest door open.
+When Touchdown was woken to pose for pictures with the football team on a boardwalk at Atlantic City, he instead ran into the nearest open door.
 After running wild in a taffy shop, Touchdown escaped down a pier and jumped into the ocean.
-Two football players, Booty Hunkin and Walt Lalley, used a life raft with no paddles to rescue Touchdown who was unable to swim.
+Two football players, Booty Hunkin and Walt Lalley, used a life raft with no paddles to rescue Touchdown, who was unable to swim.
 Touchdown walked back to the hotel alone.

 Touchdown was deeper into the beginning stages of hibernation at the Thanksgiving Day football game.
-UPenn had brought either a coyote or a husky to the game, and walked it over to meet Touchdown right before the game started.
+The University of Pennsylvania brought either a coyote or a husky to the game, and walked it over to meet Touchdown right before the game started.
 When Penn's mascot came close enough, Touchdown smacked it across the face and knocked it out.
 Cornell went on to defeat Penn 24-9 during the game.

 After the season was over, the football team had to make a decision about the fate of Touchdown.
 Although there was some talk about sending him to a zoo in Rome, the bear was eventually sent back to Old Town, Maine, where he lived the rest of his life.

 Touchdown II

 In 1916, Walt Lalley, now the team's manager, recruited a black bear cub from Maine to take the place of Touchdown I. Although Touchdown II represented Cornell on the sidelines for the latter part of the season, he was kept under close protection off the field to prevent another kidnapping attempt.

-On the final game of the season, the students of University of Pennsylvania brought a bear of their own onto the sideline named "Jack Victory," who, along with the football team, stole the show from Touchdown and the Big Red, defeating Cornell 23–0.
+On the final game of the season, University of Pennsylvania students brought a bear of their own onto the sideline named "Jack Victory," who, along with the football team, stole the show from Touchdown and the Big Red, defeating Cornell 23–0.
 The Cornell team then abandoned Touchdown II on the field after the loss.
-He was then briefly adopted by Penn, and accompanied Penn's bear and the team to their Rose Bowl match against the Oregon Ducks.
-The bear's whereabouts after trip are unknown.
+He was briefly adopted by Penn, and accompanied Penn's bear and the team to their Rose Bowl game in Pasadena, California, against Oregon.
+The bear's whereabouts after the Rose Bowl trip are unknown.

 Touchdown III

 Due to World War I capturing the attention of Cornell's students and faculty, there was no mascot for the 1917 and 1918 football seasons.
 Once campus life returned to normal in 1919, Montana-based Cornell alumnus R. H. Barney '17 donated a local bear for use as the football team's mascot.
-Dubbed Touchdown III, the bear's arrival at Cornell was notable enough to receive mention in the New York Times.
+Dubbed Touchdown III, news of the bear's arrival at Cornell was covered by The New York Times.